 For bedtime, you will split the difference as well.
 The first three nights, put your child to bed at 6:30 pm (which will feel like 7:30 pm).
 On days 4+, you will adjust bedtime to the desired time of 7 pm.

 Remember that if your child is normally awake at 7 am, their body will be awake at 6 am for the first while.
 If you use a toddler clock (i.e. The Hatch or Grow Clock), set the wake-up time 10-15 minutes later each day or two to push out their wake until you reach the desired wake-up time.

 Gradual Shift- 10 Minute Shift

+The third and final approach is helpful for children who are more sensitive to sleep routine changes.
 Currently, this is my favourite approach for children who are on a set nap schedule.
-I find this approach to be easy on their body and relatively easy to implement before the time change even happens.
-The way I will explain this is starting 7 days prior to Daylight Savings.
+This approach is easy on their body and relatively easy to implement before the time change happens.
+I will explain this starting seven days before Daylight Savings.

 Starting October 30th, you will shift your child’s bedtime to 10 minutes later.
 As you move through the week, you continue to adjust bedtime to 10 minutes later each day.
 Remember to push out the morning wake-up time by 10 minutes.
 As you approach Sunday, November 5th, your child will be in bed significantly later than usual.
 Pushing bedtime later each day will work in your favour as once you reach November 5th, when we “fall back” one hour, your child’s body will be already adjusted!

 Daylight savings can be tough on everyone’s body.